sebhcrookes/Tenebris/README.md

  - [x] Image layering with alpha
  - [x] Game states
  - [x] GameObjects, Object Components and a Physics engine (half-way complete)
+ - [x] More rendering functionality
- - [ ] More rendering functionality
+ - [ ] Better window functionality

 ## Licensing
 This project is licensed under the MIT license.
 Read the LICENSE file for more.